Saving Water Outdoors

+Your mowing habits can reduce your lawns water needs.
 During the summer, never cut more than one-third of the height of your grass.
-Not sure?
+Not sure how to do that?
 Set your mower to its highest setting.
 Taller grass cools the soil, encourages deep roots, and reduces stress.
 If you mow your grass too short, root growth slows down, making the grass more susceptible to heat and drought.
+Mowing grass too short also encourages the grass seeds to grow faster, increasing the water demand of the grass and necessitating more frequent mowing.
+A mulching mower is highly recommended.
+It allows you to leave the grass clippings on the lawn to provide a natural mulch and to return nutrients to the soil.